mlcommons/ck/README.md

 to share [deep tech components]( https://cKnowledge.io/browse ) and [R&D automation actions]( https://cKnowledge.io/actions )
 in a human-readable format
-with a unified CLI, JSON API, and JSON meta descriptions.
+with a unified CLI, Python API, and JSON meta descriptions.

 Our idea is to abstract and connect different evolving software and hardware into [portable and non-virtualized (bare-metal) benchmarking "solutions"]( https://cKnowledge.io/solutions )